codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 1. Set as default registry in your Codefresh account the external one
 1. Set as default caching registry in your Codefresh account the external one  (or in your Hybrid Codefresh runner)
 1. If you have more than one external registries, override the default one in any build steps that you want to use another registry other than the default (if this scenario is useful to you)
-1. Disable auto-push on pipelines that don't need it if they also have a push step.
+1. Disable auto-push on pipelines that don't need it if they also have a push step or you only wish to use the image in the pipeline itself and don't need anywhere else.

 For the second point here is the syntax for the new build step: